What is lactose intolerance?

 If you have trouble finding dairy products that don’t cause symptoms, talk to your

 healthcare provider.
-He or she can suggest other foods to be sure you get enough calcium.
+They can suggest other foods to be sure you get enough calcium

 Children with lactose intolerance should be seen by a healthcare provider.
 Children